download13/Mineshafter-Launcher/.github/ISSUE_TEMPLATE/bug_report.md

 4. Close Minecraft
 5. Attach or paste the `debug.txt` file contents here

+Alternatively just find your `.minecraft/logs/latest.log` file and it should already have the logs in it.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.